bengugultekin/jotform-backend-intern/README.md

 # jotform-backend-intern
-Communation of two docker containers with php-ssh configiration
+Communation of between docker containers with php-ssh configuration

 You should create a new directory as shown below: